jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
 We all must wait for a connection.
-Here's some stand-up that'll probably make you laugh, I'll make a point afterward.
+Here's some stand-up.
+I'll make a point afterward.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ZOiPQ8nqB1s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>